 NDAs are only “worthless” when they are poorly drafted.
 This can happen when they are considered standardised documents.
 As terms are often negotiated, NDAs can actually vary considerably.
 Yes, certain core provisions are essential, however, a well-drafted agreement has at least a handful of variables to ensure they are properly fit for purpose.
 Adaptations for specific uses are crucial to ensuring that the information you intend to protect is properly identified.

 2. “The law is black and white”

 There is no single piece of UK legislation governing the rules of confidentiality.
 Instead, we have the ‘duty of confidence’, developed through 200 years’ worth of case law.
-This broad principle generally requires a “necessary quality of confidence” and an “obligation of confidence” before a disclosure can be an actionable offence – with the exception of lawful disclosures, i.e. it was consented, in the public interest or there was a legal duty to disclose.
+This broad principle generally requires a “necessary quality of confidence” and an “obligation of confidence” before disclosure can be an actionable offence – with the exception of lawful disclosures, i.e. it was consented, in the public interest or there was a legal duty to disclose.

-It is an equitable doctrine which attempts to maintain fairness when strict legal analysis may cause injustice.
+It is an equitable doctrine that attempts to maintain fairness when strict legal analysis may cause injustice.
 However, this flexibility creates a discretionary gloss – meaning the outcomes of disputes are less predictable.
 Marking all commercially sensitive documents as confidential; only disclosing them to select people and including express confidentiality clauses in employee and commercial contracts are all steps you can take to improve your protection.

 3. “Confidential information is not intellectual property”

 Confidential information can actually be the most valuable form of intellectual property.
-While patent registrations are expensive, take a long time to process and offer 20 years protection at most, trade secrets can maintain a monopoly for an infinite number of years.
-Think Coca Cola – the company classified the formula top secret, actively took steps to protect it and has now had a competitive advantage for well over 100 years.
+While patent registrations are expensive, take a long time to process and offer 20 years of protection at most, trade secrets can maintain a monopoly for an infinite number of years.
+Think Coca Cola – the company classified the formula top-secret, actively took steps to protect it and has now had a competitive advantage for well over 100 years.